5 Website Optimization Tips to Help You Grow Your Email List Before Cyber Weekend

 At this point, you probably have next to no idea about what this site is all about, let alone whether you like it enough to hand over your precious data.
 This kind of approach is all too common and it can have a devastating impact on your bounce rate.

-- are on their second session (they know your site well enough to be likely to share their data) AND
+- on their second session (they know your site well enough to be likely to share their data) AND

-- are about to leave the site
+- about to leave the site

 By analyzing our data, Yieldify found that the sweet spot for a high submission rate is using three to five different targeting criteria.

 Don’t be afraid to be selective.
 You have competing goals on your website, so make sure your lead capture strategy knows its place.

 The rising tide of privacy regulations is a reflection of something important to remember when you’re reviewing your lead capture strategy: personal data is a commodity and nobody gives it away for free anymore.

 As someone asking for data, think about the value you’re offering in exchange for it.
 That means that if your email capture efforts currently consist of just asking your visitor to “sign up,” then you’re probably not offering enough value.